amansingh903/Discord-Spambot/README.md

 # Discord-Spambot
-Simple discord spambot made in python.
+A simple discord spambot made in python (supports one account)